nephics/euvat-json-api/README.md

     pip -h

-If pip is not installed, follow the installation instructions given here: [http://www.pip-installer.org/en/latest/installing.html]()
+If pip is not installed, follow [these installation instructions](https://pip.pypa.io/en/latest/installing/).

 Install the API server software using pip: